crosspeaksoftware/woo-address-book/readme.txt

 == Changelog ==

+= 1.7.3 =
+* Fix regression which caused an error when creating a new user during checkout.

 = 1.7.2 =
 * Fix regression from security update in 1.6.0 which broke saving new addresses on checkout.
 * Code cleanup.